 If Accutane is so efficient in acne treatment (70%-80% efficiency rate) and its main ingredient is a vitamin which is already present in the body in small amounts, why is it only available under a special program called iPLEDGE?

-Because of the high success rate in treating the most severe forms of acne, Accutane is often used by many women even at the risk of suffering side effects, such as dry mouth, lips, and skin, itching, rash, nosebleeds, upset stomach, dizziness, changes in fingernails or toenails.
+Because of the high success rate in treating the most severe forms of acne, this drug is often used by many women even at the risk of suffering Accutane side effects, such as dry mouth, lips, and skin, itching, rash, nosebleeds, upset stomach, dizziness, changes in fingernails or toenails.
 Accutane can also affect physical and psychological health.

 Accutane Use in Pregnancy